Home ยป Recipes ยป Recipes

 Bulk Rise:

-5. Cover the bowl and leave in a warm place to bulk ferment until doubled in size, about 8-10 hours at 70 degrees F. The bulk fermentation can be done overnight.
-Otherwise, once the first rise is complete, cover the dough and place it in the fridge to chill overnight.
+5. Cover the bowl and leave in a warm place to bulk ferment until doubled in size.
+In my 70 degree F kitchen this takes about 8-10 hours.
+If your kitchen is warmer, it will take less time.
+If your kitchen is cooler, it will take more time.
+Once the first rise is complete, either cover the dough and place it in the fridge to chill overnight or continue on to shaping.

 6. The next morning, or when you are ready to shape, remove the dough from the fridge or the bowl and place it on a lightly floured surface.
 Let the dough rest for 10 minutes.